Systems of Care

 Payment for Substance Use Disorder SUD services, identification of patients with SUD, access to SUD care, residential treatment services, and hospital-based services, may look substantially different based on each county’s geographic, cultural and other factors.

-Following the two-day events, the HMA team works over the course of a year providing follow-up TA to address the gaps and barriers and conducts direct coaching to increase the number of MAT providers in the county.
+To address the specific needs of an individual county’s treatment ecosystem, HMA is providing a cutting-edge program of process improvement, coaching, webinars, and other technical assistance provided by a team with deep subject matter expertise in OUD/SUD, system redesign and performance improvement.
 Through this program’s activities, HMA is helping to build a consistent knowledge base to provide high-touch, evidence-based MAT and behavioral therapies for SUD patients.
-Specific activities include ongoing monthly one-on-one coaching for sites working to provide/expand MAT, quarterly county-wide check-ins, webinars, resource documents and toolkits, on-demand TA, Systems of Care: DATA 2000 waiver trainings, MAT readiness assessments and workshop, and cross-site learning and connectivity activities.
+Specific activities include ongoing monthly one-on-one coaching for sites, quarterly check-ins, webinars, resource documents and toolkits, on-demand TA, MAT readiness assessments and workshop, and cross-site learning and connectivity activities.

 The project demonstrates HMA’s ability to tailor this work within a county to mobilize an initiative and garner exceptional engagement of cross-sector partners to design a future state SUD delivery system incorporating evidenced-based best practices, including detailed implementation strategies.